 Step 2: Mapping WooCommerce Customer Fields #

 Next, map the fields in your CSV or XML file to the corresponding WooCommerce customer fields in WordPress.
 If the file headers match the WordPress fields, the plugin will auto-map them.
-Otherwise, you can manually map fields using the dropdown menu or the drag-and-drop method.
+Otherwise, you can manually map fields using the dropdown menu in Advanced mode or the drag-and-drop method in the Drag & Drop mode.

-Once done, save the mapping template with a name at the bottom of the page and click Continue to proceed.
+Once done, save the mapping as a template with a name inside the “Save this mapping as” textbox at the bottom of the page and click Continue.

 Step 3: Import Settings Configuration #

-Click Import, and the plugin will begin importing all customer records.
-The process will take a few minutes to complete.
+Now, click Import, and the plugin will begin importing all customer records into WooCommerce.
+The import process will take some minutes to complete.

 Once the import is finished, a pop-up window will appear, prompting you to download the import log file to verify the status of each imported customer record.